stac-utils/stac-rs/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information about contributing to this project.
 See [RELEASING.md](./RELEASING.md) for a checklist to use when releasing a new version.

-## Ecosystem

-Here's some related projects that use this repo:

-- [stac-server-rs](https://github.com/gadomski/stac-server-rs): A STAC API server implementation

 ## License